 So this Myth is so often used as a reason for Men to believe that no REAL Man does Pilates!
-Well I’m here to Myth bust this myth.
-Not only does Pilates help create functional movement to enhance the other sports or lifting weights that men may do as their sport but it helps specifically in the following ways:
+Well, I’m here to Myth bust this myth.
+Not only does Pilates help create a functional movement to enhance the other sports or lifting weights; that men may do as their sport but it helps specifically in the following ways.:

-2. Improve flexibility.
 In general, the more muscle mass you have, the less flexible you are.
-But Pilates’ focus on stretching helps prevent injuries and muscle strains, and increases range of motion.
+But Pilates focus on stretching helps prevent injuries and muscle strains and increases range of motion.

-So listen to this AFL Player to get an understanding on how Pilates has benefited him.
+So listen to this AFL Player to get an understanding of how Pilates has benefited him.